adriankumpf/findmeaflat/README.md

 # FindMeAFlat

-Crawls wg-gesucht.de and notifies you of new listings via Telegram.
+Crawls wg-gesucht.de and sends Telegram messages with new listings.

 ## Installation